truewalrus/angular-seed-sj/README.md

 #### Running the Server

-* To start the server, open a command prompt, or Cygwin terminal, navigate to the root directory, and type `node server`
+* To start the server, open a command terminal, navigate to the root directory, and type `node server`
 * The terminal should then say `Listening on port 1337`

 #### Adding Routes for Backend API Calls